lewallenbrandon/lewallenbrandon.github.io/_pages/about.md

 My Education
 ======
 Let me start off by saying what I am most proud about my education; I worked full time during all my of education.
-I have my B.S. in Computer Science from Western Governors University where I was exposed to your regular fare of CS subjects.
+I have my B.S. in Computer Science from Western Governors University where I was exposed to your regular fare of C.S. subjects.

 I'm currently obtaining my M.S. in Computer Science with a heavy, heavy focus in Machine Learning and Artificial Intelligence.
 Georgia Tech's curriculum is known for its rigor and I can attest that it made me feel very confident in my understanding of this subject.
 I still have a lot to learn, but I feel very equipped to navigate the foggy unknown.